degski/Mado/README.md

     'Ah...
 Susan'.
 Anyway, the name stuck, and it must be a good one because everybody asks "So why call a board game SUSAN?"

-Right, trademark has been claimed, so I did the same thing.
+Right, trademark has been claimed by Stephen Linhart (see below), so I decided to do the exact same thing.
 Me and my wife were having a beer at my favorite bar.
-I was developing this game and asked the waitress what she was called, she said 'Mado', which rhimes with to Go, i.e. job done.
+I was developing this game and asked the waitress what she was called, she said 'Mado', we ordered another round and called it a job well done.
+The rest is history.

+I decided to get rid of the Hexagonal representation and go with a board of circles ordered along a triangular pattern (hexagons in disguise).

-Powered by MCTS-AI.
+Powered by MCTS-AI (TBD)

+## How to play

+Below a copy of the original (copyrighted) documet published by Stephen Linhart.
+[The original is available at his web-site](http://www.stephen.com/sue/sue_man.txt), there are some more tid-bits [here](http://www.stephen.com/sue/sueabout.html)

     T H E   G A M E   O F   S U S A N (tm)